The Systemic Perpetuation of Sexism, Sexual Harassment and Sexual Assault

 It’s not just an American thing, either.
 I was told by an employee of the resort I stayed at in Mexico that I had big “chichis” and he’d like to take me to his hammock.
 Two men from the same group of Canadians at a hotel pool in Las Vegas thought it was ok to put their hand on my thigh under the water in the pool or to “hug” me – men I had barely spoken to for five minutes.

 I think a lot of people, men in particular but even some women, think these things aren’t commonplace.
 But they are.
-I’d say I get cat-called, on average, once a month.
+I’d say I get cat-called, on average, once a month (but now that I’ve moved to a bigger city, it’s more like every time I leave my house).
 It just happened again this past Monday.

 At 31 years old, I went back to my alma mater for Homecoming and had my ass grabbed by unidentifiable strangers three times in single evening.
 I didn’t even bother to cover the lewd remarks made to me at bars in my adult days.